 Big News: We will be running our 200-Hour Fundamentals program in an intensive four-week format for the very first time this summer.

-Offered Monday through Friday (with a short and sweet day on Fridays), our immersive program will explore the essential skills necessary for a deep understanding of the practice of yoga; integrating personal practice, asana, philosophy, anatomy, meditation, pranayama and communication skills as the basic foundation of a holistic and well-rounded practice.
+Offered Monday through Friday, our immersive program will explore the essential skills necessary for a deep understanding of the practice of yoga; integrating personal practice, asana, philosophy, anatomy, meditation, pranayama and communication skills as the basic foundation of a holistic and well-rounded practice.
 This program is perfect for students, school teachers, those on sabbatical, and anyone who cannot attend our usual four-month training.

 A Taste of Teacher Training Pass